Creating Productive Habits and Avoiding Procrastination

 - Block Schedule Concept For Days Of The Week

 Assign a day of the week for reading email newsletters and blog posts and commit to reading these on that day.
-I filter most newsletter/blog emails into a folder called “Blogs To Read” but I don’t check that folder often.
-When I do check it, there are 200 emails and I end up deleting them without reading because I am overwhelmed.
+I save blogs and articles I want to read later in the Pocket App but I don’t check that often.
+When I do check it, there are too many articles to read and I end up deleting them without reading because I am overwhelmed.
 It would also be helpful to have a day of the week and time for exploring shiny object and rabbit holes.
-I would like to better use my ToDoIst app to easily note things I want to explore.
-I have a “Project” in ToDoIst and I do use it often.
-It is easy to make a website a task in that project so that I will remember to come back and read it or try that new thing.
+I would like to better use Nifty or Google Tasks to easily note things I want to explore.
 My process is there – I just need to use it better by setting aside a time every week to go through this list.

 I’d love to hear about your favorite tools and techniques, and see your wish list to improve your productivity.